Browser-bookmark-hub/Bookmark-Backup/README.md

 - [ ] **More languages and UI QA**: the current UI is built around Simplified Chinese and English.
 Traditional Chinese, French, Russian, Spanish, Arabic, Japanese, Korean, and other languages need complete copy coverage and layout QA.
 See [`docs/LIMITATIONS_AND_COMPROMISES.md`](docs/LIMITATIONS_AND_COMPROMISES.md).
 - [ ] **Ecosystem data tooling**: explore a CLI for validating, organizing, converting, and interoperating with backup, history, and web-snapshot exports.
 Unlike the possible standalone-client direction of Bookmark Record and Recommend, this project will prioritize small, composable command-line tools.
+- [ ] **External-change follow-up tracking**: keep tracking browser updates, browser bug fixes, related API behavior changes, and external constraints such as GitHub hashes and upload limits that may affect this project.
+Tracking doc: [`docs/LIMITATIONS_AND_COMPROMISES.md`](docs/LIMITATIONS_AND_COMPROMISES.md).

 ### Docs